gerardd33/Tidy/spec/guide.md

 - In imperative expressions (imperative *if*, *while*, *foreach*) curly brackets are obligatory.

 - Case conventions are very important.
 Vast majority of them is the same as in Java.
-All class names must be in *UpperCamelCase*, method, parameter and local variable names in *lowerCamelCase*, except for constants that should be in *SCREAMING_SNAKE_CASE*.
+All class names must be in *UpperCamelCase*, method, parameter and local variable names in *lowerCamelCase*.
+Because getters with the field's name are automatically generated, fields with constants also need to be in *lowerCamelCase*.

 - Naming conventions are similar to those in Scala, that is, try to use reasonably descriptive Java-style names, but in places where the code is mostly functional, it's okay to use less verbose, even one-letter identifiers, for example: ``add: (x: Int, y: Int) -> Int = x + y``.